osrf/TSC-RMW-Reports/humble/README.md

 Two RMW implementations currently meet this minimum bar: `rmw_cyclonedds_cpp` based on Cyclone DDS and `rmw_fastrtps_cpp` based on Fast RTPS.
 From here on out, Cyclone DDS will be used synonymously with `rmw_cyclonedds_cpp` and Fast RTPS will be used synonymously with `rmw_fastrtps_cpp` unless otherwise specified.
-This report evaluates these two DDS implementations along with their RMW implementations for ROS 2, namely Cyclone DDS and Fast RTPS (this is now called Fast DDS, but this report will continue to refer to it as Fast RTPS).
+Note that Fast RTPS is now known as Fast DDS, but for historical reasons this report will continue to refer to it as Fast RTPS.
+This report evaluates these two DDS implementations along with their RMW implementations for ROS 2.

 The application performance and community engagement is measured objectively by Open Robotics along 4 axes:

 * [Build Farm Performance Metrics](#BuildFarm) - this dataset covers basic RMW performance in terms of memory, CPU utilitization, and lost messages using a simplified network under optimal conditions
-* [REP-2004 Code Quality Data](#CodeQuality) - this simple table represents the [REP-2004](https://www.ros.org/reps/rep-2004.html) code quality standards as implemented for both the RMW and the underlying DDS implementation
+* [REP-2004 Code Quality Data](#CodeQuality) - this simple table represents the [REP-2004](https://www.ros.org/reps/rep-2004.html) code quality standards as implemented for both the RMWs and DDS implementations
 * [GitHub User Statistics](#GitHubStats) - this section looks at GitHub community engagement data over the preceding six months for both the RMWs and DDS implementations
-* [User Survey Results](#Survey) - this section presents the results of a survey of the ROS 2 community asking them about the overall end-user experience
+* [User Survey Results](#Survey) - this section presents the results of a survey of the ROS 2 community asking about the overall end-user experience

-The RMW providers were each asked a series of questions that are current concerns of the ROS 2 TSC.
+In the [DDS Provider Reponses](#DDSProviderResponse) section, each of the RMW providers were asked a series of questions that are current concerns of the ROS 2 TSC.
 The questionnaire that was provided is available [here](dds_provider_question_template.md).
-The results in each of the responses are necessarily biased, and because the hardware and software used for each providers response is different, no direct comparison is possible.
+The responses from the providers are necessarily biased, and because the hardware and software used for each providers response is different, no direct comparison is possible.
 However, the manner in which the providers responded to the questionnaire should give some insights into how they are thinking about the problems that ROS 2 users are facing.

 # <a id="ExecutiveSummary"></a> Executive Summary